 Continue to Merida for lunch and then Izamal to visit the Franciscan monastery.
 Izamal was a center of worship of the Maya sun god, Itzamna.
 During the Spanish conquest of the Yucatan, the Spanish boldly constructed their monastery on top of a Maya temple with the foundation brandishing the Maya style and architecture.
 Stroll through “the Yellow City”, named for the yellow paint adorning the buildings, with your guide, and in the evening, drive to Chichén Itzá.

 An early start allows for you to visit Chichen Itza before the groups arrive from Cancun.
 Explore the most famous and well-restored Yucatan Maya site with your guide.
 Chichen Itza’s iconic temple, El Castillo, also called the Pyramid of Kukulcan, rises up and greets you as you enter.
 The morning is spent visiting the great ball court, plazas, observatory, and temples of this beautiful area.
-Your guide will share Chichen Itza’s troubled history as a settlement that was largely abandoned in the 9th century and then resettled almost 100 years later to then be invaded by the Toltecs from the Mexican highlands near present-day Mexico City.
+Your guide shares Chichen Itza’s troubled history as a settlement that was largely abandoned in the 9th century and then resettled almost 100 years later to then be invaded by the Toltecs from the Mexican highlands near present-day Mexico City.
 This brought a fusion of highland and Puuc Maya styles to Chichen Itza’s temples and buildings.